What is #LiveSkills?

-#Liveskills is a package of resources focusing on live streaming.
-Live streaming is increasingly becoming one of the most popular online activities for children and young people.
-Apps such as Musical.ly, Live.me, Periscope and YouNow are all soaring in popularity, which has seen other well established apps such as Facebook adding live streaming functions.
+#LiveSkills is a package of resources for 8-18 year olds focusing on live streaming, one of the most popular online activities for children and young people.

-#LiveSkills explores the nuanced features of live streaming and the specific risks children and young people can face.
+It explores the features of live streaming and the specific risks children and young people can face.

-- The types of tactics offenders use on live streaming platforms
+- How to identify the type of tactics offenders use on live streaming platforms

-- Skills to think critically about the people they meet
+- The skills to think critically about the people they meet

-- Identifying and responding to pressure and manipulation online
+- How to identify and respond to pressure and manipulation online

-- Understanding online sexual abuse and sources of support
+- How to identify what is online sexual abuse and the sources of support